Dal290/LCShopposting/README.md

-# LethalCompanyTemplate
+# Random Mod to figure out Mods
-A template for a BepInEx 5 Plugin, using the correct .csproj configuration for Lethal Company modding
+Messing around to get a bunch of models or textures in the game